planetofwar/Secure-Boot-Documentation-/README.md

-Here you can find the final report (PDF file) andfinal resentation of secure boot project.
+Here you can find the final report (PDF file) and final resentation of secure boot project.